 Grunty has a nice-sized scene right at the start of the game, which is handy, so the first thing I did was record some videos of both versions of the game.
-The original English release is on the left, and the Japanese release is on the right:
+The original English release is on the top, and the Japanese release is below it:

 As we’ve seen already, rhyming isn’t really a thing that’s done in Japanese – the language is built upon a syllabary in which almost every single syllable automatically comes with a dozen or so of rhyming syllables.
 That’s why rhyming poetry isn’t really a thing in Japanese, and why you got things like haiku and tanka instead.
 And it might be why a lot of Japanese songs tend to sound odd at first – the rhyming’s usually not there, although the rhythm and meter are.

 Anyway, because of this, translating rhymes into Japanese is one of those tough things that Western language->Japanese localizers have to battle with.
 In the case of Grunty here, the Japanese localizers removed the rhyming and tried to make up for it in a few different ways: